 In this article, we’ll explore the connection between hair loss and diabetes.
 We’ll take a look at the hair growth cycle, if diabetes medication can cause hair loss and treatment options that may be right for you.

-One side effect of type 2 diabetes can be hair alterations like severe hair loss, hair thinning, hair fragility, sparseness of hair or decreased hair growth speed.
-In fact, losing hair at a significant rate can be one of the first warning signs of untreated diabetes.
+One side effect of type 2 diabetes can be hair alterations like severe hair loss, hair thinning, hair fragility, the sparseness of hair or decreased hair growth speed.

 Different mechanisms in the body can explain the connection between hair loss and diabetes.

 The hair follicle is a highly active organ and needs a special environment with an adequate supply of oxygen and nutrients.

 Diabetes causes poor blood circulation which can affect the ability of hair follicles to operate normally.

 This results in the follicle not producing a new strand of hair.
 When the old strand dies and falls, there is no replacement for the fallen hairs.

 This gradually changes your scalp, resulting in thinner and more sparsely located hairs.